erkexzcx/stalkerhek/README.md

 Disadvantages/missing features:
 * Based on reverse-engineering.
 Expect some channels/configurations not to work at all.
-* No catching (if 5 viewers are watching the same IPTV channel at the same time, then IPTV channel will receive 5x more requests).
+* No caching (if 5 viewers are watching the same IPTV channel at the same time, then IPTV channel will receive 5x more requests).
 * No VOD.
 * No EPG.